 Creating a backup of the WordPress website is the most important thing that you need to ensure is handled properly.
 However, knowing how to restore the website from a backup is very important.
 At any given time your website’s software may collapse and you will lose all of your data.

 Most websites big or small will lose their data at some point.
-However, using backup they can restore their data and website to its original state.
+However, using backup they can restore their data and website to their original state.
 WordPress as the most popular content management system in the world, has considered this issue and provides its users with the ability to backup and restore their websites.

-In fact, on a WordPress website, we generally have to options for getting a backup.
+In fact, on a WordPress website, we generally have options for getting a backup.
 One of them is through the WordPress admin dashboard.
 The other way is to get backup from our cPanel, which has a few different types of backup, one of which is a full backup.

 Our goal in this article is to teach you how to restore WordPress backup.